hpi-epic/pricewars-consumer/README.md

 ## Configuration

 The marketplace url is configured in the environment variable `PRICEWARS_MARKETPLACE_URL`.
-If it is not set, a default url to a deployed VM is used.
+If it is not set, a default url `http://marketplace:8080` is used.
 The environment variable can be set with:

 ```
-export PRICEWARS_MARKETPLACE_URL='http://your_hostname:8080/marketplace'
+export PRICEWARS_MARKETPLACE_URL='http://your_hostname:8080'
 ```

 ## Concept